dkahle/algstat/README.md

 Lattice point counting, integer programming, and more with LattE
 ================================================================

-*Note: this section assumes you have [LattE](https://www.math.ucdavis.edu/~latte/) installed and algstat has registered them.*
+*Note: this section assumes you have [LattE](https://www.math.ucdavis.edu/~latte/) installed and algstat has registered it.*

 Most [LattE](https://www.math.ucdavis.edu/~latte/) programs are available as functions in **algstat**.
 For example, `count()` uses LattE's `count` to determine the number of integer points in a [polytope](http://en.wikipedia.org/wiki/Polytope):